SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-3.rst

         - if the values are indeed real outliers and extreme values, you can use median and IQR instead of mean and standard deviation because it is more robust to these types of values than range.
         - median and IQR are a more robust way to describe central tendency in the presence of outliers and extreme values.
         - you can use a scattter plot also to see outliers between two numeric variables quite easily.
 Bivariate outliers can have adverse impact on the Pearson correlation coefficient.
 If you notice a bivariate outlier, you might want to use a spearman ranked order correlation instead of a pearson correlation.
+    Note that there are a small number of actual numeric features outside of the job performance metric.... you might wnat to visualize this this in terms of bar charts or a pie to indicate the proprotion of numeric data to the number of categorical discrete features...which will further infrom us what types of transformations might be necessary to analyse and work with this data.